iclr-blogposts/2025/_posts/2025-04-28-opt-summary.md

     Illustration of Upper and Lower Complexity Bounds
 </div>

-As the figure above suggests, the optimization community keep facilitating the understanding of algorithm complexity from both upper and lower complexity directions.
-An ultimate goal in optimization algorithm complexity study is to find the *optimal algorithm* $\mathtt{A}^\star$ in a given setting, which means its upper bound matches with the lower bound of the algorithm class under the function setting, i.e.,
+As the figure above suggests, a common goal in optimization algorithm complexity studies is to find the *optimal algorithm* $\mathtt{A}^\star$ in a given setting, which means its upper bound matches with the lower bound of the algorithm class for a class of functions using certain oracles, i.e.,

 $$
 \mathrm{UB}_\epsilon(\mathcal{F};\mathtt{A}^\star)\asymp\mathrm{LB}_\epsilon(\mathcal{F},\mathcal{A},\mathbb{O}).
 $$

-In this notes, we will focus on **first-order algorithms** in various optimization problem settings, trying to summarize the state-of-the-art (SOTA) UB and LB results, aiming to identify the gaps in existing reseach, and develop new trends.
+In this notes, we will focus on **first-order algorithms** in various optimization problem settings, trying to summarize the state-of-the-art (SOTA) UB and LB results, aiming to identify the gaps in existing reseach, and discuss new trends.

 ### What We Did Not Cover
-Here we focus on first-order optimization only, in fact there are also many works on *zeroth-order optimization*<d-cite key="liu2020primer"></d-cite>, and *higher-order optimization*<d-cite key="sun2019survey"></d-cite>, and the key difference just lie in the oracle information.
-For example second-order methods (e.g., Newton's method) generally are able to access the Hessian information, which first-order methods cannot access, so with such finer information, generally second-order methods attain better complexities compared to their first-order counterparts, which is also characterized in theory as mentioned in <d-cite key="carmon2020lower"></d-cite>.
+Throughout the blog, we focus on first-order optimization.
+There are also many works on *zeroth-order optimization*<d-cite key="liu2020primer"></d-cite>, and *higher-order optimization*<d-cite key="sun2019survey"></d-cite>.
+The key difference lies within the oracle information.
+For example second-order methods (e.g., Newton's method) have access the Hessian information.
+With such finer information, generally second-order methods attain better complexities compared to first-order methods, which is characterized in theory as mentioned in <d-cite key="carmon2020lower"></d-cite>.
+Of course, obtaining higher-order information would be much more costly and thus the per-iteration computational complexity is usually higher.

-Also here the discussion does not include some other popular algorithms like *proximal algorithms*<d-cite key="parikh2014proximal"></d-cite>, one prominent example is *proximal point algorithm* (PPA)<d-cite key="rockafellar1976monotone"></d-cite> based on *proximal operator*:
+Some other popular algorithms like *proximal algorithms*<d-cite key="parikh2014proximal"></d-cite> are not discussed.
+One prominent example is *proximal point algorithm* (PPA)<d-cite key="rockafellar1976monotone"></d-cite> based on *proximal operator*:

 $$x^{t+1}=\text{prox}_{\lambda f}(x^t)\triangleq\underset{x}{\arg\min}\left\{f(x)+\frac{1}{2\lambda}\|\|x-x^t\|\|^2\right\},$$

-and the proximal operator, which requires to exactly solve a subproblem, introduces new oracle in the algorithm design, and it goes beyond the main scope of the blog.
-Similarly, algorithms like alternating direction method of multipliers (ADMM)<d-cite key="boyd2011distributed"></d-cite>, which also inherits subproblems to solve, are not applicable to the discussion here.
+where the proximal operator requires to exactly solve a subproblem.
+Solving a subproblem could be regarded as a new kind of oracles in the algorithm design.
+Similarly, algorithms like alternating direction method of multipliers (ADMM)<d-cite key="boyd2011distributed"></d-cite>, which also inherits subproblems to solve, are not discussed.

 ---

 ## Notations

-Besides the structure above, optimization algorithm convergence literature often require some other regularity conditions like
+To analyze the convergence of optimization algorithms, the literature often require some other regularity conditions like Lipschitz smoothness, Lipschitz continuity, unbiased gradient estimator, bounded variance.
-Lipschitz smoothness, Lipschitz continuity, unbiased gradient estimator, bounded variance.
-Here we assume readers are already familiar with such context, interested readers may refer to these nice handbooks <d-cite key="garrigos2023handbook"></d-cite> and <d-cite key="danilova2022recent"></d-cite> for detailed definitions.
+Interested readers may refer to these nice handbooks <d-cite key="garrigos2023handbook"></d-cite> and <d-cite key="danilova2022recent"></d-cite> for detailed definitions.

 For convenience, we summarize some of the notations commonly used in tables below.
 - SC / C / NC / WC: strongly convex, convex, nonconvex, weakly-convex.
 - FS: finite-sum optimization.
-- Stoc: stochastic optimization
+- Stoc: stochastic optimization.
+-  $L$-Lip Cont.: $L$-Lipschitz continuous.
 - $L$-S: The objective function is $L$-Lipschitz smooth (or jointly Lipschitz smooth in minimax optimization).
+It is equivalent to its gradient being $L$-Lipschitz continuous.
 - $L$-IS / AS / SS<d-footnote>For clarification, $L$-IS means in finite-sum problems, each component function $f_i$ itself is $L$-smooth, for the definition of $L$-AS, please refer to the definition of "mean-squared smoothness" in <d-cite key="arjevani2023lower"></d-cite>, and $L$-SS means the summation $f$ is $L$-smooth while each component $f_i$ may not be Lipschitz smooth.
 Clearly IS is stronger than AS, AS is stronger than SS.</d-footnote>: $L$-Lipschitz individual / averaged / summation smoothness.
-- $G$-Lip Cont.: $L$-Lipschitz continuous.
-- NS: Nonsmooth
+- NS: Nonsmooth.
-- PL: Polyak-Łojasiewicz Condition
+- PL: Polyak-Łojasiewicz Condition.
+This is a condition that generalizes strong convexity.
+Under such a condition, without convexity, optimization algorithms could still globally converge.
+See e.g. <d-cite key= "karimi2016linear"></d-cite>.
 - $\mathcal{O},\tilde{\mathcal{O}},\Omega$: For nonnegative functions $f(x)$ and $g(x)$, we say $f=\mathcal{O}(g)$ if $f(x)\leq cg(x)$ for some $c>0$, and further write $f=\tilde{\mathcal{O}}(g)$ to omit poly-logarithmic terms on some constants, and $f=\Omega(g)$ if $f(x)\geq cg(x)$.
 - $\Delta$, $D$: The initial function value gap $\Delta\triangleq f(x_0)-f(x^\star)$, and the initial point distance $D\triangleq\|\|x_0-x^\star\|\|$.
 - Optimality gap: the function value gap $f(x) - f^\star$.
 - Point distance: the distance (squared) between the current iterate and the global optimum $\|\| x-x^\star \|\|^2$.
 - Stationarity: the function gradient norm $\|\| \nabla f(x) \|\|$.
 - Near-stationarity: the gradient norm $\|\| \nabla f_\lambda(x) \|\|$, where $f_\lambda$ is the Moreau envelope of the original function $f$.
-- Duality Gap (for minimax optimization): the primal-dual gap of a given point $(\hat{x},\hat{y})$, defined as $G_f(\hat{x},\hat{y})\triangleq\max_y f(\hat{x},y)-\min_x f(x,\hat{y})$
+- Duality Gap (for minimax optimization): the primal-dual gap of a given point $(\hat{x},\hat{y})$, defined as $G_f(\hat{x},\hat{y})\triangleq\max_y f(\hat{x},y)-\min_x f(x,\hat{y})$.

 - Primal Stationarity (for minimax optimization)<d-footnote>Here we always define the convergence in terms that the **norm** is driven be smaller than $\epsilon$, note that some works may deduce the final result measured by the square, e.g., $\| \nabla f(x) \|^2$ or $\| \nabla f_\lambda(x) \|^2$. </d-footnote>: the primal function gradient norm $\|\| \nabla \Phi(x) \|\|$, where $\Phi(x)\triangleq\max_{y\in\mathcal{Y}}f(x,y)$ is the primal function.
 It is different from the function stationarity in terms of the original objective function $f$.